rauschma/markcheck/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: bug, feature suggestion or question
+name: Bug, feature suggestion or question
-about: Tell people who submit an issue what to do
+about: Submit an issue for a bug or a feature.
+Create discussion if you have a question.
 title: ''
 labels: ''
 assignees: ''
 ---

 What is your concern?